2G / 3G Network Shutdown Status and Challenges

 Mobile Network operators shutting down 3G and in some cases, 2G has been a long time coming.
 Operators across the world have either already shut down their 2G and 3G or planning to do so in the near future.
 Up until now, we had several new technologies co-existing with legacy technologies, but it is becoming more complex for Carriers to manage and manufacturers to support.

-By October 2022, 142 operators in 56 countries have either completed, planned, or are in progress with 2G/3G switch offs according to Global Mobile Suppliers Association 2022.
+Back in October 2022, we reported that 142 operators in 56 countries have either completed, planned, or are in progress with 2G/3G switch offs according to Global Mobile Suppliers Association 2022.
 Of those 51 operators have been completed already, 97 are planned, and 8 are in progress.

 Global Picture for 2G